Treatment for photoaged skin

-Microdermabrasion provides mechanical peel along with serum infusion such as salicylic acid.
+Microdermabrasion combines a mechanical peel with an injection of serums such as salicylic acid.

-Spectra Laser for pigmentation removal and melasma treatment
+Spectra Laser for the elimination of pigmentation and the treatment of melasma

-Plasma injection offers the tired skin the essential nutrients and helo with dullness and rejuvenation.
-The fractional non-ablative laser uses the water and chromophore and heals the skin deep inside to help skin resurfacing.
-The new skin layers will have regular cellular matrix and desquamation.
-Each one of the before mentioned treatment has advantages and disadvantages which will be discussed in details in different posts.
+Plasma injections provide vital nutrients to tired skin and aid in dullness and regeneration.
+The fractional nonablative laser utilizes water and chromophore to cure the skin from the inside out, hence assisting in skin resurfacing.
+The new skin layers will have a uniform cellular matrix and be desquamated.
+Each of the treatments above has several pros and cons, which will be covered in subsequent posts.

-Do not hesitate to contact us for free consultation for skin tightening, wrinkle removal, skin care, skin rejuvenation, skin resurfacing, acne scar removal, acne treatment, stretch mark removal, filler, botox, vampire facial, body shaping and fat removal
+Please contact us for a complimentary consultation regarding skin tightening, wrinkle removal, skincare, skin rejuvenation, skin resurfacing, acne scar removal, acne treatment, stretch mark removal, filler, botox, vampire facial, body shaping, and fat removal.

 Dr. Kamal Alhallak